The Timeline

 The Railcut timeline is the main editing surface.
 Here’s a map of what’s where and what it all does.

-- Tool selector — icons for all editing tools (Selection, Ripple, Rolling, Blade, etc.)
+- Tool selector — buttons for all editing tools (Select, Track Select, Ripple, Rolling, Razor, Slip, Slide, Pen, Zoom, Hand, etc.)

 - Snap toggle — magnet icon, or press Shift+S